-- 1. Otherwise qualified members of a Library employee's household; or - 2.
-Otherwise qualified members of a Library employee's immediate family, as defined by the collective bargaining agreement.
+- A. Otherwise qualified members of a leibrary employee's household; or - B. Otherwise qualified members of a leibrary employee's immediate family, as defined by the collective bargaining agreement.

-Provided however, employment of household members or family members shall not be permitted where, in the judgment of the Library Director a potential for favoritism, or appearance of a conflict of interest may be created.
+Provided however, employment of household members or family members shall not be permitted where, in the judgment of the Library Executive Director, a potential for favoritism; or appearance of a conflict of interest may be created.

-Employees must notify the Library Director when any change in their household circumstances would render the provisions of this policy applicable.
+Employees must notify the Library Executive Director when any change in their household circumstances would render the provisions of this Ppolicy applicable.

-The Library Director shall establish guidelines for the implementation and enforcement of this Policy.
-Decisions made by the Library Director pursuant to this Policy are final.
+The Library Executive Director shall establish guidelines for the implementation and enforcement of this Policy.
+Decisions made by the Library Executive Director pursuant to this Policy are final.

-Policy 20-5 Electronic Equipment Use and Access
+Policy 20-5 | Electronic Equipment Use and Access

 The Grand Rapids Public Library provides its employees with electronic equipment, such as computers and telephones, for use in the execution of work being performed.
-The Library Administration reserves the right to monitor the use of Library-supplied access by its employees.
-The following policy and guidelines govern employees with access to any of the library's computer and telephone equipment and related systems.
+The Library Administration reserves the right to monitor the use of library-supplied access by its employees.
+The following Ppolicy and guidelines govern employees with access to any of the library's computer and telephone equipment and related systems.

-Appropriate Use.
+Appropriate Use

 Systems owned by the library are for use by the employees in the performance of their work.
 This extends to access provided by the library to all other systems, e.g. email, ILS, Internet, phone system, etc.

-Passwords and Access Codes.
-Employees are responsible for security of their passwords.
+Passwords and Access Codes

+Employees are responsible for the security of their passwords.
 Passwords should not be posted or discarded where others may find them.
-Care should be taken in the selection of passwords by avoiding common words, names or numbers.
+Care should be taken in the selection of passwords by avoiding common words, names, or numbers.
 Passwords should be changed periodically and users may be notified when they must change.

+Hardware

-Hardware.
-To ensure compatibility and stability with systems hardware and software, all hardware must be authorized before is can be added to any system, stand alone or networked, e.g., gift components, sound cards, mice, printers, etc. The Information Systems department should be consulted prior to the acquisition of any equipment.
+To ensure compatibility and stability with systems hardware and software, all hardware must be authorized before ite can be added to any system, stand alone or networked, e.g., gift components, sound cards, mice, printers, etc. The Information Systems Deepartment should be consulted prior to the acquisition of any equipment.

+Telephone Equipment

-Telephone Equipment.
-The Library's telephone system and Library provided cellular phones are available for business use.
-You may use them for personal needs on a limited basis.
+The l\(\begin{align\}\)library's telephone system and l\(\begin{align\}\)library\(\begin{align\}\)provided cellular phones are available for business use.
+They may be used\(\begin{align\}\)you may use them for personal needs on a limited basis.

+Software

-Software.
-In order to prevent the spread of viruses and malicious software and to prevent the use of unlicensed software, all software changes must be authorized in the same manner as Hardware.
+In order to prevent the spread of viruses and malicious software and to prevent the use of unlicensed software, all software changes must be authorized in the same manner as hHardware.
 Unauthorized copies of software may not be made.
 Staff may not download unauthorized software from the Internet nor install unauthorized software from other media.

+Portable Devices

-Portable Devices.
-Devices such as laptop, notebook, or smart phone type devices create unique security concerns.
+Devices such as laptops, notebooks, or smart-phones type devices create unique security concerns.
 No confidential patron or employee information should be transported on these devices without sufficient security to assure privacy of this data.
 Third party networks should be used with caution to prevent the spread of malicious software.